c-toolbox/C-Play/docs/guides/media/cplayfile.md

 1. In the header menu, select correct *"Audio File"*, *"Stereo (2D or 3D) mode"* and *"Grid Mode"*, such that your video is combined with desired audio track and looks correct in your environment (arena, dome etc).

-1. Optionally, define "*Sections*" for you movie/video if you want to have users jump to certain pre-defined locations.
+1. Optionally, define "*Sections*" for your movie/video if you want to have users jump to certain pre-defined locations.

 1. Click the button *"Save As C-Play File"* in the header menu, which will open the dialog below.
  ![Save As CPlayfile](../../assets/ui/saveAsCplayfile.png)
  The dialog will already be pre-defined with the current user defined values currently chosen in C-Play.
 You can change any value here before you save as well, and optionally add an overlay image as well.

- 1. Click "*Save C-Play File*" do save it, preferably in the folder you defined in the "*General settings*" as "*Common C-play file location*", which if set, is the start location when this dialog opens.
+ 1. Click "*Save C-Play File*" to save it, preferably in the folder you defined in the "*General settings*" as "*Common C-play file location*", which if set, is the start location when this dialog opens.